McCzarny/winaddr2line/README.md

 > addr2line for Windows

-A small tool for getting symbol based on the address.
+A small tool for getting symbol based on the Relative Virtual Address (RVA).
 The goal of the project is to provide similar functionality to addr2line for Windows.

 ## Features
 - Convert addresses to symbols using PDB files